elutins/personal_homepage/README.md

 # **Homepage for Personal Publications and Projects**

-This repository serves as the homepage for my noteable Data Science work, including articles and personal projects 🚀
+This repository serves as the homepage for my noteable Data Science and Machine Learning work, including articles and personal projects 🚀

 ## Highlights